pratik2050/live-stock-market/README.md

 ```

-### Getting Live Feed
-First Run `auth.py` to get `accessToken.txt` file.

-Live Feed can be activated by running `web_socket_data.py`.
+### Use Case

-To get life feed of desired instrument change the instrument key at line 98 in `web_socket_data.py`
+You can set the name of the instrument with whome you want to trade.
+Set the instrument key at line no 68 on `my_lib/web_socket_data.py`

-By Default the OHLC Data will update with interval of 15 seconds and Live tick of ltp will be in real time.

-OHLC Interval can be adjusted at line no 139.
+Run the main.py to see the trade action in live